Community Pediatric Asthma Service

 Make fitness a family activity

 Good health and fitness habits developed in childhood are associated with physical fitness as an adult.
-You can easily make physical activity a family event whether it is biking, shooting hoops or just out for a walk.
+You can easily make physical activity a family event whether it is biking, shooting hoops or just going for a walk.

 Resources for Coaches